ManinderPanesar/Course_Quantum_Security/README.md

 ## Goal

 ### Module 4
-For Module 4 on QKD, we will implement the two QKD protocols: BB84, E91.
+For Module 4 on Quantum Key Distribution, we will implement the two QKD protocols: BB84, E91.

+### Module 5
+For Module 5 on Quantum Random Number Generator, we will generate random number using Qiskit.